hackerb9/mkpass/README.md

 is equal to 2^44 bits of entropy.
 This would be true if the dictionary is of size 2^11, that is 2048 words.
 However, it's actually hard to find a dictionary that small.
-The default UNIX word list contains over 2^16 words (which is way too many for humans).
+The default UNIX word list contains over 2^16 words (which includes many hard to remember words).
 The SCOWL package [/usr/share/dict/scowl/english-words.10] includes a dictionary of the most frequent 10% of English words, which happens to be a little over 2^12 (4096) words long.
 Since we are picking four random words, this increases the amount of entropy by 4 bits.

 ### The upshot: a wash